-Why You Should Ditch @Value in Favor of @ConfigurationProperties in Spring Boot
+Why You Should Ditch @Value in Favor of @ConfigurationProperties

 Introduction

-The alleged problems with @Value
+The Problems with @Value

 @Value("${app.name}")